Bauer **Early Notation & Recorder

 Annette’s musical passions include original notation sources in early music, and improvisation in modal music traditions, from the highly intricate and complex Indian ragas, to medieval modes, to the modal repertoire of European, Middle Eastern, and North African music traditions.
 She is the co-founder of Magic Carpet, a duo dedicated to the art of improvisation.
 Annette also plays Brazilian percussion with Maracatu Luta, and has studied Maracatu and other rhythms from the Brazilian Northeast with groups in Recife, Brazil, and at the annual California Brazil Camp.

-**Annette Bauer will be on faculty for Week 2 of the 2022 Amherst Early Music Festival.
+**Annette Bauer will be faculty for week 2 of the 2023 Amherst Early Music Festival.